bobtail-dev/bobtail/README.md

   [FlapJax], and others rooted more in the programming languages community.

-- Specifically in JS land: [Knockout] in terms of the mechanics behind observables and computed observables, but with fewer moving parts (no read/write interception, context management, etc.).
-It uses `data-bind` attributes to bind to element properties to expressions in HTML templates.
+- Specifically in JS land: [Knockout] in terms of the mechanics behind observables and computed observables, but with fewer moving parts and API surface (no read/write interception, context management, etc.).
+Reactive originally tried simply reusing KO, but ultimately divorced itself since there are both desired features that are missing (differences in array event propagation, topologically ordered batch propagations, etc.) and features that are unwanted (mis-matched programming model, larger API surface area, etc.).

+  For its HTML-based template language it uses a micro-syntax in `data-bind` attributes to bind to element properties to expressions.

+  A number of reactive programming libraries in JS besides [Knockout] including [React.js], [Reactor], [RxJS] and [bacon.js].

   Reactive is more similar to [Knockout] than it is to [Backbone] (see [this Stack Overflow answer][BBvKO] for more).